 All Home Health Aides (HHA) at Minnesota Hospice are Certified Nursing Assistants (CNA).
 Each HHA provides individualized, hands-on care for the client, under the direction on the RNCM, that included activities such as assistance with dressing, bathing, feeding, linen changing, preparation of light meals and light housekeeping.

 Social worker service is available to you and your caregivers to assist with the variety of emotional challenges that arise during the course of a serious illness and end-of-life care.
-They may also assist you with advance directive planning, healthcare decisions, funeral planning, legal matters and access to community resources.
+They may also assist you with advance directive planning, healthcare decisions, funeral planning, and access to community resources.
 Soon after your admission, a social worker will visit you and your family to determine how to be most helpful during your hospice journey.

 Spiritual Care Coordinator